Visit our online Jewelry Shop

 Weiss

-Owner Albert Weiss 1942-1971 -Albert Weiss learned his craft at Coro in the 1930s.
-The company was founded in New York City.
+Owner Albert Weiss 1942-1971 - The company was founded in New York City.
 At first very underrated, this firm became trend setting and the prices for their costume jewelry began to steadily rise.
 Their output was small compared to Trifari and Coro.
 I have seen their work compared to that of Eisenberg.
 Probably because the company did not produce their own jewelry.
 It was "jobbed" out to firms such as D&E, just like Eisenberg.
 Weiss was one of the first to have jewelry made using high quality Austrian rhinestones.
 In 1960 Albert retired and his son Michael took over.
 The company closed it's doors in 1971.
+Albert Weiss worked at Coro in the 1930s.
 Materials and techniques included: Known for their figurals, especially rhinestone encrusted butterflies and insects.
 These are the items most coveted by avid collectors.
-Also of interest to collectors are the "black diamonds" also known as the "gray rhinestone" pieces.
+Also of interest to collectors are the "black diamonds" also known as the "gray rhinestone" or smoke rhinestone pieces.
 Some of their other designs included floral, fruit, and some Deco pieces.
 Gold and silver metal was enameled or Japanned.
 Keep in mind that there is an enormous amount of FAKE Weiss jewelry items on the market.
 The fakes are reproduced in the USA and elsewhere and they are sold as authentic.
 What can you do when shopping for Weiss?
 Look at the BACKS!
 Most, if not all new/fake/repro Weiss items will have a textured back.
 Most if not all will have glued in stones.
 Usually the clear rhinestone jewelry was not reproduced.
+Finding a piece with glued in stones does not mean it is a fake.
+It was easier to fake pieces with glued in stones so look for other clues.
 Back to top

 Most repros have textured backs like this.